marcsulf/Image2CoCo3/README.md

 <h2>Complete Description</h2>

-These scripts will take an arbitrary image in just about any standard format, of any size and aspect ratio, and convert it to be viewable on a CoCo 3 using the `HSCREEN 2` (320x192, 16 color) graphics mode.
-NOTE: the image file must be in the same directory as this python script for the script to operate correctly using the command line utilities, since I do not have any path handling in those.
-The GUI version will work on any image file in any location on your computer.
-The program scales the image to fit on `HSCREEN 2`, asking for stretch and/or positioning info if the image has a different aspect ratio than the screen.
-It then dithers the image using a 16 color subset of the CoCo 3 color palette.
-Then it outputs four `.BIN` files (one for each 8kB bank required for an `HSCREEN 2` screen), and a Super ECB BASIC program which is suitable for loading and displaying the image.
-The `.BAS` program includes the `PALETTE` needed for proper display of the image, and is commented to make it easier to understand what it is doing.
+These scripts will take an arbitrary image in just about any standard format, of any size and aspect ratio, and convert it to be viewable on a CoCo 2 using the user's choice of `PMODE` graphics mode.
+The program scales the image to fit on the selected `PMODE` graphics screen, asking for stretch and/or positioning info if the image has a different aspect ratio than the screen.
+It then dithers the image using the correct colors from the selected `PMODE`.
+Two color `PMODE`s will automatically be convereted to greyscale before dithering.
+The program will automatically select the best `SCREEN` for color images to best match the image colors.
+Then it outputs a single `.BIN` file, and an ECB BASIC program which is suitable for loading and displaying the image.
+The `.BAS` program includes commenting to make it easier to understand what it is doing.

-To create a `.DSK` image suitable for loading on the CoCo, if you are using Windows, you can either drag and drop the `.BAS` program onto the `makedisk.bat` batch file that should be included with this distribution, or call `makedisk MYPIC.BAS` from the command line, assuming that all of the files are in the same directory as the ToolShed `decb.exe` utility.
+To create a `.DSK` image suitable for loading on the CoCo, if you are using Windows, you can either drag and drop the `.BAS` program onto the `makedisk2.bat` batch file that should be included with this distribution, or call `makedisk2 MYPIC.BAS` from the command line, assuming that all of the files are in the same directory as the ToolShed `decb.exe` utility.
 A similar script could easily be constructed for a Linux or Mac system.

 I originally wrote the script in order to create a fancy title screen for a game I was writing, so I didn't add a lot of bells and whistles to the load/ display program.
-Since each image is 32kB, four separate images could be saved on one 35 track disk image if desired (or more on a larger disk image), and the `.BAS` file could easily be modified to load any of the images from a selection menu, or even cycle through the images like a slideshow.
 Feel free to modify it as you see fit.